- Mission & History

 Any requests for additional GradPLUS loan funds after the initial loan disbursement must be completed through My Sage Aid under the New Loan Request tab.

 A private alternative loan is a non-federal education loan, through a private lender, typically in the students name and requiring a cosigner.
 Approval and interest rates are based on creditworthiness of the borrower and cosigner.
 Each alternative loan lender has different eligibility requirements, loan rates, terms and conditions.
 Alternative loans are not regulated by the Federal Government and therefore generally have higher interest rates and fewer repayment options than federal loans.
 With an alternative student loan, you may borrow up to the full cost of your education, less other aid.

-At The Sage Colleges, we firmly believe that families should exhaust their eligibility for all federal loan programs before turning to this resource.
+At Sage, we firmly believe that families should exhaust their eligibility for all federal loan programs before turning to this resource.
 We strongly urge students to apply for Stafford loans and parents of students to apply for PLUS loans before borrowing Alternative loans.
 However, Alternative loans may be an effective method of financing unmet costs of education for some students.

 Veterans Administration Benefits

 Sage is proud to serve the men and women in uniform and to assist them with their educational goals.
 We are here to provide you with information, advice and to process the paperwork for the certification of Veterans educational benefits.
 All students eligible for VA support must file application forms according to their specific situations.
 To find out your educational benefit please select from one of the following categories.

 Contact Financial Aid